 The Fund maintains positions in non-derivative financial instruments in accordance with its investment management strategy.
-The Fund's investment portfolio comprises of mutual funds and debt securities (Sukuk and Money market placements).
+The Fund's investment portfolio comprises of listed equities in GCC markets.

 The Fund Manager has been given discretionary authority to manage the assets in line with the Fund's investment objectives.
 Compliance with the target asset allocations and the composition of the portfolio are monitored by the Fund Manager on a daily basis.
-In instances where the portfolio has diverged from target asset allocations, the Fund Manager is obliged to take actions to rebalance the portfolio in line with the established targets and within prescribed time limits.
+In instances where the portfolio has diverged from target asset allocations, the Fund Manager is obliged to take actions to rebalance the portfolio in line with the established targets, and within prescribed time limits.